Creating an Inclusive Classroom: Approaches to Supporting Learners with SEND in Computing

 You will explore a number of general approaches and specific computing activities that will help to include and engage learners.

 This course will support teachers who want to create a more inclusive computing classroom for all of their students.
+The course is suitable for both primary and secondary teachers delivering computing.

 You will be able to: